08aBel80/Library-app/README.md

 created cli for library. where user can interact with the library class from console.

 I am pretty content with the design of the cli, I think it follows SOLID pattern pretty "solidly" :D

 Tested manually and added some unit tests for cli, wanted to try something different, so I tried to test the cli using plain text file.
 I wanted to the file to contain input command and expected output. then in test I would read the file and run the command and compare the output with expected output.
 I worked it out, but it was not as flexible as I wanted it to be.
 I don't think it is maintainable enough. also need to add more unit tests, didn't have time to do that.

 *PLANS FOR NEXT TIME*: I want to add real database to the project, so that the data is persistent.
 I will also add more unit tests for cli.

+### Day 3 (2024/06/08):

+Created database for library, added class for managing connection with database, and added class for managing data in database. used sqlite for database but, currently thinking about changing to mysql.
+Also, changed names a little bit, I think it is better now.

+*PLANS FOR NEXT TIME*: I want to add api requests for library.